projecte-aina/datapipe/fetcher/README.md

 # Fetcher

-Fetches videos from the source url and extracts the audio as well as converting it to 16 kHz
+Fetches audios from source url if possible, otherwise the video